Comparing differentiable logics for learning with logical constraints: Theoretical Comparison

 As noted by \citet{vankriekenAnalyzingDifferentiableFuzzy2022}, not only is most background knowledge phrased as implications, but also there are often far more negative examples than they are positive ones in \ac{ml} contexts, thus requiring Modus Tollens reasoning more frequently.
 Choosing a suitable implication that performs well in the presence of this Modus Ponens / Modus Tollens imbalance is thus an important task to guarantee best learning.

-In the following, we examine derivatives of $\dl{x\implies y}{$L$}$ and investigate whether they permit Modus Ponens reasoning, and, more importantly, Modus Tollens reasoning.
+Next, we examine derivatives of $\dl{x\implies y}{$L$}$ and investigate whether they permit Modus Ponens reasoning, and, more importantly, Modus Tollens reasoning.
 For the Gödel, Kleene-Dienes, \L ukasiewicz, Reichenbach, and Goguen implication, we briefly summarise known results from the literature~\cite{vankriekenAnalyzingDifferentiableFuzzy2022}, and contribute investigations into the derivatives and Modus Ponens and Modus Tollens behaviour for DL2 and the Yager implication.

 \begin{itemize} \item In DL2, Modus Tollens reasoning is not possible; since the derivative with respect to the antecedent $x$ is $-y$, it is never possible to increase $x$ (i.e. to decrease the confidence in $x$).
 Modus Ponens reasoning is possible only for values of $x>1$, which means when we are very confident in $x$, it is not possible to increase the confidence in $y$---even worse, the confidence in $y$ will be \emph{decreased}. \item For the Gödel implication, derivatives with respect to the antecedent $x$ do not exist; it is thus impossible to perform Modus Tollens reasoning.
 Whenever $x>y$, the confidence in $y$ is arbitrarily increased, even when the confidence in $x$ is low; thus not exactly following Modus Ponens.
 Further, when $x<y$, derivatives vanish. \item The Kleene-Dienes implication does not closely follow Modus Ponens or Modus Tollens; instead, the confidence in the antecedent $x$ is decreased when the confidence in $x$ and $y$ is low, and the confidence in the consequent $y$ is increased, if the confidence in $x$ and $y$ is high. \item The \L ukasiewicz logic has another issue: the confidence in the antecedent can never be decreased; it therefore does not follow Modus Tollens reasoning.
 Whenever we are more confident in antecedent $x$ than the in consequent $y$, the confidence in $y$ will be increased, which does not closely follow Modus Ponens.
 Further, when $x<y$, derivatives vanish. \item The Reichenbach implication closely follows Modus Ponens (whenever the confidence in the antecedent $x$ is high, the confidence in the consequent $y$ will be increased) and Modus Tollens (if the confidence in the consequent $y$ is low, the confidence in the antecedent $x$ will be decreased). \item The Goguen implication does not follow Modus Ponens: whenever the confidence in $x$ is very low, the confidence in $y$ will be increased strongly.
 Modus Tollens reasoning is possible, however, as $-\sfrac{y}{x^2}$ gets smaller for increasing values of $x$, it also behaves the opposite of what should be expected: when the confidence in $x$ is very high, it should be decreased faster than when it is low.
 Further, when $x\le y$, derivatives vanish. \item The Yager implication follows Modus Tollens reasoning but not Modus Ponens reasoning; when the confidence in $x$ is high but the confidence in $y$ is low, derivatives with respect to $y$ are low instead of high; but when $x$ is high, derivatives are high, too. \end{itemize}